NVIDIA/TensorRT-Incubator/docs/post0_developer_guides/design-decisions.md

 One way we deviate from frameworks like PyTorch is that our API only provides one way to do things.
 For example, in PyTorch, `softmax` is exposed as `torch.softmax`, `torch.nn.functional.softmax`, `torch.Tensor.softmax`, `torch.nn.Softmax`, etc. All of these are functionally identical and unnecessarily increase the API surface.
-In Tripy, we only expose `tripy.softmax`.
+In TriPy, we only expose `tripy.softmax`.
 Trying to use anything else will result in a (helpful) error message:

 ```